lifeisfoo/Memberships/README.md

 Requires Vanilla >= 2.0

 ##Note
-This is an alive fork of the Memberships plugin developed by johnathon http://vanillaforums.org/profile/johnathon .
+This is a backup copy of the Memberships plugin developed by johnathon http://vanillaforums.org/profile/johnathon .
+Switch to master branch to see the active fork of the plugin.

 ##License
 GPL v2